SUSE/saphanabootstrap-formula/README.md

 sudo cp salt-shaptools/salt/states/* /srv/salt/_states
 ```

-## Install (Suse distros)
+## Install (SUSE distros)

 The easiest way to install the formula in SUSE distributions is using a rpm package.
-For that follow the next sequence to install all the dependencies (opensuse leap 15
+For that follow the next sequence to install all the dependencies (openSUSE Leap 15
 is used in the example):

 ```bash